 Cosmic Horror

-Cosmic Horror pits the insignificance of the human experience against the unknowable elements of nature and the universe.
+Cosmic horror pits the insignificance of the human experience against the unknowable elements of nature and the universe.

 Gothic Horror

-Gothic Horror tends to be dark stories that focus specifically on death, dread, mystery, and fear.
+Gothic horror tends to be dark stories that focus specifically on death, dread, mystery, and fear.
 They strive to create a sense of menace and sinister pasts.

 Occult Horror

-Occult Horror focuses on rituals designed to obtain secret knowledge or power.
+Occult horror focuses on rituals designed to obtain secret knowledge or power.
 Typically this includes witchcraft, spiritualism, black magic, or secret cults.

 Psychological Horror

-Psychological Horror is about mental trauma and agony.
+Psychological horror is about mental trauma and agony.
 It elicits paranoia, self-doubt, and suspicion.
 It does not need much (or any) physical violence.

 Slasher Horror

-Slasher Horror is physically violent and descriptive of that violence.
+Slasher horror is physically violent and descriptive of that violence.
 These stories are typically about punishment and revenge.

 Supernatural Horror

-Supernatural Horror, as the name suggests, focuses on supernatural beings or abilities (ghosts, werewolves, vampires, etc.)
+Supernatural horror, as the name suggests, focuses on supernatural beings or abilities (ghosts, werewolves, vampires, etc.)

 Survival Horror

-Survival Horror is about a character who is isolated from outside help and has to survive the environment they are in as well as whatever horror is plaguing them.
+Survival horror is about being isolated from outside help and having to survive the environment the character(s) are in as well as whatever horror is plaguing them.

 Those are some of the more common sub-genres of horror out there.
 Understanding the differences between them can help you focus your story or it can make you want to blur the line between two or more of the sub-genres.

-If you have any questions or think I’ve missed any important sub-genres, let me know in the comments.
+If you have any questions, or think I’ve missed any important sub-genres, let me know in the comments.